 The varicella titer itself is, simply put, a blood test that checks whether someone is considered immune to the chickenpox or not.
 Varicella immunity comes from having varicella IgG antibodies in your blood produced by your immune system.
-Many people already have immunity to varicella because they received the varicella immunization series as part of their routine vaccines or because they have had a chicken pox infection in the past.
-If you are exposed to varicella and are immune, these varicella antibodies will fight off the varicella virus.
+Many people are considered immune to varicella because they received the varicella immunization series as part of their routine vaccines or because they have had a chicken pox infection in the past.
+If you are exposed to varicella and are immune, these varicella antibodies are thought to fight off the varicella virus.
 In most cases, people who need to demonstrate immunity through a varicella titer will be studying or working in a healthcare setting.
 In this type of setting, there is an increased risk of being exposed to someone who has an active form of the varicella-zoster virus in their body (i.e. someone with the chickenpox).
-Schools and healthcare facilities are often required to make sure that anyone stepping into a healthcare setting has demonstrated immunity to varicella ahead of time through the blood test in the event of an inadvertent exposure.
+Schools and healthcare facilities are often required to make sure that anyone stepping into a healthcare setting has demonstrated antibody levels consistent with immunity to varicella ahead of time through the blood test in the event of an inadvertent exposure.

 The actual varicella antibody measured to check for immunity is the varicella IgG, or immunoglobulin G, antibody level.
 This particular varicella blood test checks the quantitative varicella IgG antibody levels which is considered the gold standard when assessing for immunity to the chicken pox.
 Typically, varicella IgG titer levels greater than or equal to 1.10 mean that one is considered to have varicella immunity.
 Interpreting one's varicella test results is not overly complicated.
 For example, on the varicella sample results link provided above, the varicella IgG antibody level resulted at 2.13.
 When compared against the ranges provided in the explanation of results below that, the result falls into the > or = 1.10 range which is Positive - VZV IgG Antibody detected.
 This result, in the context of general screening, can usually be interpreted as consistent with varicella immunity.